UFO73/Redux-Todo/README.md

    within the specified limit (N characters) before adding it to the list.

 2. Display List of Added Records The application displays a comprehensive list of all the tasks you have added.
-Each task is presented with its current status and can be interacted with using various functionalities.

-3. Switching the Status of a Record Toggle the completion status of a task by clicking on its name.
-This feature allows you to mark a task as completed or revert it to an uncompleted state effortlessly.

-4. Filtering by Type You can filter your task list based on different types,
+3. Filtering by Type You can filter your task list based on different types,
    including:

 All: Display all tasks.
 Completed: Show only completed tasks.
 Current: Show only uncompleted tasks.

-5. Display Counter of Completed and Uncompleted Tasks The application provides a visual representation of the number of completed and uncompleted tasks, offering a quick overview of your progress.
+4. Display Counter of Completed and Uncompleted Tasks The application provides a visual representation of the number of completed and uncompleted tasks, offering a quick overview of your progress.

 ## Available Scripts